SofyaVikhlyantseva/aspect-based-sentiment-analysis-for-estonian/README.md

 # Aspect-Based Sentiment Analysis for Restaurant Reviews in Estonian

-This repository contains the code, dataset, and evaluation scripts for a term paper project focused on **Aspect-Based Sentiment Analysis (ABSA)** in the **low-resource setting** of the Estonian language.
+This repository contains the code, dataset, and evaluation scripts for a project focused on **Aspect-Based Sentiment Analysis (ABSA)** in the **low-resource setting** of the Estonian language.
 We apply and compare two approaches:
 1. an **unsupervised rule-based model**, and
 2. a **Large Language Model (LLM)**-based method using **EuroLLM-9B**.